FAQ Internships: Students

-- Start your search early - summer internships are competitive and many recruit as early as November or December
+- Start your search early - summer internships are competitive and some organizations may recruit as early as November or December

 - A summer scholarship is available to cover the cost of up to two units of credit when you enroll for at least one unit of graded internship credit